-After earning his B.A., Nate headed to Union Theological Seminary in the City of New York, where he completed an M.A. in theology and Christian social ethics.
-His work primarily focused on pairing theology with social theory to find more engaged religious responses to contemporary social, economic, and political crises.
-He is particularly drawn to neo-colonial criticism, empire-critical New Testament studies and religious responses to violence.
+After earning his B.A., Nate headed to Union Theological Seminary in New York City, where he completed an M.A. in theology and Christian social ethics.
+His work focused on pairing theology with social theory to find more engaged religious responses to contemporary social, economic, and political crises.
+He is particularly drawn to neo-colonial criticism, empire-critical Biblical studies, and Liberation Theology.

-While in New York, Nate also served as coordinator of a non-profit that works with asylum seeking immigrants detained by I.C.E. in a converted warehouse outside the city.
+While in New York, Nate also served as coordinator of a non-profit that works with asylum-seeking immigrants detained by Immigration and Customs Enforcement.
 His work with the asylum-seeking population led him to saddle his bike in the summer of 2009 and ride 4,000-plus miles from New York City to San Francisco, Calif., speaking with folks along the way about immigration detention and the need for alternative solutions.

 Nate enjoys cafe life, music, protests and long-distance travel.
-He has enjoyed working with both the faculty and students at St. Andrew's in his first year of teaching.
-At St. Andrew's, Nate lives on Voorhees Corridor and helps coach both cross-country and swimming.
+He has enjoyed working with both faculty and students in the classroom and on corridor at St. Andrew's.
+Nate lives on Voorhees Corridor in Founders.